Two Decades Later, Orange County Court Returns Press Access ‘Upon Receipt’

 The matter was submitted to District Court Judge Dolly Gee in Los Angeles last August.

-In the years that the Orange County litigation has been pending, a big majority of California courts with electronic filing in place have given the press the ability to see new civil cases on receipt which is the “time of filing.”
+In the years that the Orange County litigation has been pending, a big majority of California e-filing courts have given the press the ability to see new civil cases on receipt which is the “time of filing.”

 But a minority of clerks in California are holding out, insisting on first docketing the new e-filed cases which delays press access beyond the date of filing.
 One of those is the clerk in San Mateo Superior who is now defending a federal First Amendment action filed last week by this news service.